noahheck/E_PDOStatement/README.md

 Drop in replacement for default PHP PDOStatement class allowing devs to view an interpolated version of a parameterized query

+###Update (2015-07-19)
+Now takes into account bound arguments' datatypes when compiling interpolated string (previously, all values were quoted when it's likely inappropriate to quote INT datatypes).
+This allows for viewing/using bound values in e.g. LIMIT clauses where the quotes would interfere with processing the resultant query.

+Also, modified namespacing and file structure to allow default composer autoloader to work correctly.

 ###Update
 Now allows for input parameters without leading : as per issue #3.